toddlerCoder007/StockV2/lesson.md

 ### Activity (10 mins)

-Create a `Todo` component in the `./src` folder and import it into `App.js`.
+Create a `ToDoList` component in the `./src` folder and import it into `App.js`.
 Use the JSX learned in this section to create the component.

 > Instructors may refer to `code/my-app/src/App.js` for code sample